 Copyright © Nucleus Medical Media, Inc.

-Outbreaks of the disease are more common during the winter and early spring months.
+Outbreaks of the disease are more common in the winter and spring months.

 - Soreness and swelling of the mouth, lips, and throat

-- Strawberry tongue—white/yellow coating and bright red bumps on tongue
+- A white or yellow coating and bright red bumps on the tongue

 - Swollen hands and feet that may look red

-- Peeling of skin on hands and feet
+- Peeling of the skin on the hands and feet